-Please note: We will be following the guidelines set by the Council on Resident Education in Obstetrics and Gynecology (CREOG) and the Association of Professors of Gynecology and Obstetrics (APGO) and conducting our interviews virtually this year.
+Please note: We will be following the guidelines set by the Council on Resident Education in Obstetrics and Gynecology (CREOG) and the Association of Professors of Gynecology and Obstetrics (APGO) in their Right Resident, Right Program, Ready Day One Initiative.
+We will be conducting our interviews virtually this year.

-- Invitations for interview will be sent on October 19, 2021.
+- Invitations for interviews will be sent on October 24, 2023

 - Interviews will be held on: